webnoob/quasar-ts-jest-nestjs-apollojs-prisma2/readme.md

+# Please Note
+This repo is well out of date with changes I've been making to my main project.
+I'm thinking of making this a proper framework.
+It serves as an example (albeit very rough) for now.

 # Quasar SAAS

 The idea behind this is to provide a good starter for a SAAS application.
 It contains very basic examples.